RosettaCommons/documentation/coupled-moves.md

 #### 1.1 Coupled Moves with ShortBackrubMover

-Coupled Moves defaults to ShortBackrubMover, e.g. Basic command-line Example #1.
+Coupled Moves defaults to ShortBackrubMover, e.g. Example #1.
 If you want to explicitly specify backrub, use

     ```
-    -coupled_moves::backbone_mover backrub
+    -coupled_moves::backbone_mover backrub```
-    ```

 Backrub segment length is hardcoded in ShortBackrubMover as 3-residue (or 4-residue if it hits a Proline).